-- 6. Failing clinical check-off skills: If a student is not able to demonstrate skills competent enough to enter the surgical setting, the student may utilize the Surgical Technology lab to practice and have a second and third chance to check-off.
+- 6. Failing clinical check-off skills: If a student is not able to demonstrate skills competent enough to enter the surgical setting, the student may utilize the Surgical Technology lab in order to practice and have a second and third chance to check-off.
 However, the check-off must be completed prior to entering SURG 2110 Instructors will be available for practice lab times, this is when the student is encouraged to attend SURG 1010 lab times. - 7.
 Dropping or withdrawing from SURG courses: If a student drops, withdraw, or withdraws passing from SURG 1010, the student will be required to go through the competitive admission process before being reinstated to the Surgical Technology program.
-If a student drops, withdraws, or withdraws passing from Surgical Technology courses, the student must reenter the sequence the next time it is offered if it has not been longer than 6 months since taking SURG 1010 - 8.
-Academic probation and academic suspension while in the Surgical Technology Program: While in the Surgical Technology program if a student is placed on academic probation (see CTC Student Handbook), the student must be cleared from this the next semester to remain in the Surgical Program.
+If a student drops, withdraws, or withdraws passing from Surgical Technology courses, the student must reenter the sequence the next time it is offered as long as it has not been longer than 6 months since taking SURG 1010 - 8.
+Academic probation and academic suspension while in the Surgical Technology Program: While in the Surgical Technology program if a student is placed on academic probation (see CTC Student Handbook), the student must be cleared from this the next semester in order to remain in the Surgical Program.
 If the student does not have this cleared and is placed on academic suspension (see CTC student Handbook) the following semester, the student will be placed out of the Surgical Technology program.
-In addition, the student will have to go through the competitive admission process again to continue and graduate from the Surgical Technology program.
-To graduate from CTC a student must be a regular program admit one semester prior to their last semester in the program (see CTC Student Handbook).
+In addition, the student will have to go through the competitive admission process again in order to continue and graduate from the Surgical Technology program.
+In order to graduate from CTC a student must be a regular program admit one semester prior to their last semester in the program (see CTC Student Handbook).

-Signature: Date:
+Signature: Date: S1 5 11000021 01